Catherine has been living in Orlando, Florida since 1995. She loves living there, but wouldn't recommend it to everyone.

-According to the 2014 Census projections, Florida is now the third most populous state in the nation putting it ahead of New York, but still behind California and Texas.
-Currently, about 19.9 million people live in the Sunshine state, and the growth rate of 2.7% is above the national average.
+According to the 2014 Census projections, Florida is the third most populous state in the United States, putting it ahead of New York but behind California and Texas.
+Currently, almost 21 million people live in the Sunshine State, and its annual growth rate of 1.8% is above the national average.
 Most of the population increase is due to people moving to Florida from other states.

-There are a lot of old people in Florida and they drive too darn slow.
-With their blinkers on.
-I know because I’m one of them.
-You can’t blame the old people too much.
-Hearing and vision are not as good as they used to be.
-You can’t blame them, but you have to share the road with them.
+There are a lot of old people in Florida, and they drive too darn slow, their blinkers on the whole time.
+I know this because I’m one of them.
+You can’t blame them too much—their hearing and vision are not as good as they used to be.
+However, you still have to share the road with them.

-Most of Florida’s growth is due to retirees moving to the state, so this problem is going to get worse.
+Most of Florida’s growth is due to its influx of retirees, so this problem is only going to get worse.

-Last year about 95 million people visited Florida.
+About 100 million people visit Florida each year.
 That’s a lot of people.
 They clog the airports and roads.
-In Orlando, for instance, where I live, the roads near the theme parks are bumper to bumper pretty much all day.
+In Orlando, where I live, the roads near the theme parks have bumper-to-bumper traffic pretty much all day.

-Being forced to drive at 5 mph will give you plenty of time to enjoy the sights--the tacky and garish souvenir shops and fast-food eateries that line the tourist strip.
-Inside the parks, everything is shiny and new and clean—a fantasy land.
-Outside the parks—not so much.
+Being forced to drive at five mph will give you plenty of time to enjoy the sight of the tacky and garish souvenir shops and fast-food eateries that line the tourist strip.
+Inside the parks, everything is shiny and new and clean, and they look like a fantasy land.
+Outside the parks?
+Not so much.

-In Central Florida where I live, the main highway is I-4.
-It goes from Daytona Beach on the East Coast, thru Orlando, and ends in Tampa on the West Coast.
-It is the main road to the theme parks.
+In Central Florida, the main highway is I-4.
+It goes from Daytona Beach on the East Coast through Orlando and ends in Tampa on the West Coast.
+It is the main road to access the theme parks.
 Traffic is very congested, and when there is an accident (and there are plenty), traffic can come to a standstill for hours.